Peripheral Arterial Disease Tutorial

 - Why might resting blood flows within a limb be normal despite significant proximal stenotic lesions?

-- How do autoregulation of blood flow and vascular collateralization affect resting and maximal blood flow within the leg?
+- How do autoregulation of blood flow and vascular collateralization alter resting and maximal blood flow within the leg?

 - What is active hyperemia and what mechanisms may be responsible for this phenomenon?